MarsicoFL/mispitools/README.md

     ## [4,] 0.009746589 0.002923977 0.002923977 0.974658869 0.009746589
     ## [5,] 0.002923977 0.009746589 0.002923977 0.009746589 0.974658869

-Now we can specified the phenotype probabilities conditioned on MP characteristics.
+Now we can specify the phenotype probabilities conditioned on MP characteristics.

 ``` r